 Dr. Clair Davis, retired church history professor from Westminster Theological Seminary, writes on church and gospel issues.
 When he writes on sex and sexuality, he has a lot of good things to say, so we thought you’d like to read it also.
 Dr. Davis wrote in respomse to the Supreme Court ruling in June 2015 that the Constitution guarantees a right to same-sex marriage.

 The Supreme Court’s decision enabling same-sex marriage in all states has gotten much attention, positively and negatively.
 It will facilitate unbiblical marriages everywhere, and God and his law will be massively mocked.
 Of course that is very serious.
 Going ahead, will those opposing this decision be convicted of hate-crime?
 It is very possible.

 No doubt there are legal and social advantages to “marriage,” but in a hook-up culture, that has little to do with sexual activity.
 Puberty comes earlier and marriage much later; do the math yourself.
 No one says “common-law marriage” any more, but what could be more common?
-Has the evangelical Christian church, along with Catholics and Orthodox, been consistently clear?
+Has the evangelical Christian church, along with Catholic and Orthodox churches, been consistently clear?

 Were we sloppy about Reno?
 Hook-ups?
 It is time for us to repent of that and our own respectable sins too.
-The Court has gotten everyone’s attention right now, why should we delay our own repentance?
+The Court has gotten everyone’s attention right now, so why should we delay our own repentance?
 And along with that, calling the world around us to Jesus the Savior?
 Not just same-sex people—that suggests their sin is greater than ours, and it isn’t.
 That suggests cultural narrowness, and our calling is to the whole world.
-The Court has people awake, now is the time to talk, more clearly and consistently than ever before.
+The Court has people awake.
+Now is the time to talk—more clearly and consistently than ever before.